MedTech Startup: The Definitive Guide for Founders and Board Members

 Abridge: AI-Powered Clinical Documentation at Scale

-Abridge shows that medtech success doesn't always require a Class II/III device pathway.
-Identifying where technology can reduce friction in clinical workflows—and proving it at scale—can be equally valuable.
+Abridge is a reminder that medtech success doesn't always require a Class II/III device pathway.
+If you can find where technology reduces real friction in clinical workflows—and prove it at scale—the market will respond.

 Owlet: A Cautionary Tale of Regulatory Missteps